Training & FAQs

 Line 8 is for reimbursable travel costs (e.g., per diem, airfare, car rental and mileage) of PBS employees overseeing the project where the project has design and/or construction related expenses.
 Line 22 is for reimbursable travel costs (e.g., per diem, airfare, car rental and mileage) of PBS employees overseeing the project where the scope of work for the RWA is completely for personal property.
 Both lines are directly charged to the RWA and paid for by the customer.

-Furniture installation included in the furniture vendor’s furniture costs are captured in the personal property items on line 18, but if installation is a separate line item, then it is captured in line 7 “Other.”
+Furniture installation included in the furniture vendor’s furniture costs are captured in the personal property items on line 18, but if installation is a separate contract, then it is captured in line 7 “Miscellaneous Construction Costs.”

 DVRs, cameras, metal detectors, and similar types of equipment.